FAQs on Engineers’ Choice Awards

 Q: How do I know the entry form is complete?

 A: Completing the entry form questions in a word-processing document is recommended, in case there’s an Internet disruption while completing the form.
 A complete entry form includes the form filled out truthfully and completely.
-An entry is complete when all of the required information is provided, including product image and press release, and the entry fee of $495 per product is paid.
+An entry is complete when all of the required information is provided, including product image, and the entry fee is paid.
+You will receive an email confirmation when your entry is complete.

 Q: How should images be prepared?